PecPocket/PecPocket/backend/Backend Documentation.md

     }

-    returns
+    returns -
+    i.
+If entry with this sid already exists
     {
+      "code" : 402
+    }

+    ii.
+If Sign Up successful
+    }
+    {
       "code" : 200,
       "auth" : x
     }
     x depends on the auth level of the user, provided by the backend database auth 0 -> Student
     auth 1 -> CR
     auth 2 -> Secretary/Joint Secretary of Club/Society

-    The password is hashed before storing in the database
+    The password is hashed before storing in the database.

     eg
     http://127.0.0.1:5000/signup -- [POST]